 - Pillar content as a customer persuader

-A well-structured blog is not only easier to maintain for the person responsible for the website: but it also leaves a good impression on the customer.
+A well-structured blog is not only easier to maintain for the person responsible for the website, but it also leaves a good impression on the customer.
 Because the cluster structure helps them find their way around more quickly and thus saves time.
 After all, customers on the Web are impatient and want to find the right information with just a few clicks.
-The constant expansion of a company-relevant topic puts you as an expert in the spotlight – and thus gives you a clear competitive advantage.
+The constant expansion of a company-relevant topic puts you as an expert in the spotlight — and thus gives you a clear competitive advantage.

 - Pillar content in SEO strategy

 The changing search algorithms that Google works with are also reflected in the way companies need to respond.
 At the beginning of the SEO era, the focus was still on a single keyword.
 So a lamp retailer only had to drop the main keyword “lamp” and secondary keywords like “floor lamp,” “table lamp,” etc. often enough to rank at the top.
 The result was completely unreadable texts that completely neglected the customer.
-Today, it’s different: Put simply, Google recognizes connections and sees when a topic is covered in depth.
-Thus, the search engine classifies you as an expert and plays you at the top of the results.
-So for blog writers, this means Keywords yes – but always write for the customer, not directly for Google.
+Today, it’s different: put simply, Google recognizes connections and sees when a topic is covered in depth.
+Thus, the search engine classifies you as an expert and places you at the top of the results.
+So for blog writers, this means Keywords yes – but always create posts for the customer, not directly for Google.

 The core issues of a social media strategy

 A comprehensive social media marketing strategy is very multifaceted and varies from company to company in its characteristics.
 It ranges from discussions about how to address the target audience, to design guidelines, to community management.
 In this article, however, we will focus on the foundation on which your strategy stands.
 While creating social media content pillars, ask the following questions: